tensorflow/tensorflow/.github/ISSUE_TEMPLATE/20-documentation-issue.md

 ---

 Thank you for submitting a TensorFlow documentation issue.
-Per our GitHub policy, we only address code/doc bugs, performance issues, feature requests, and build/installation issues on GitHub.
+As per our [GitHub Policy](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/opensource_only/ISSUES.md), we only address code/doc bugs, performance issues, feature requests, and build/installation issues on GitHub.

 The TensorFlow docs are open source!
 To get involved, read the documentation